plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 * Improving the site structure (we used to have two different sections for content, one titled "journal" and the other "blog", so we redirected the journal to the blog)
 * Adding a lot of new product-related content (each focus area of our positioning got one article, we published a comparison with Google Analytics and much more)

-There's a more detailed overview of this period and my actions in [this post](https://plausible.io/blog/blog-post-changed-my-startup).
+[This post](https://plausible.io/blog/blog-post-changed-my-startup) has a more detailed overview of this period and my actions.

 ### April: Picking a fight and going viral ($607 MRR)